roderickhsiao/react-aspect-ratio/README.md

 If you define a hard dimensions, it might not fit a responsive design.

+* Chrome is developing [Intrinsic size attribute](https://www.chromestatus.com/feature/4704436815396864) which potentially will act the same as what this library does.
+However, its very early stage and no other vendors showing signals of development yet.

 ## How

 This component using what people call "Padding trick" - creating a wrapper html tag with zero height and a percentage of `padding-bottom` to perserve space. (`padding-bottom` will be percentage of your component width).